jorgemosquera/sudoku/README.md

 ### Agent

 1. solveByOnePositionInZone: this is the first method to solve a sudoku.
-Baiscally in a 3x3 block you look the available places to put a missing number.
+Basically in a 3x3 block you look the available places to put a missing number.
 If the number can only by in one position then we can place the number there.
 After testing, this function can solve easy level sudokus.

 <p align="center">
 <img src="/images/easySudoku.png" width="300">
 </p>

+2. solveByRow, solveByColumn: another easy method to place numbers is to look for missing numbers in a row or a column.
+Again if a missing number can only by in one position, we put the number there.
+These two functions extend the number of easy sudokus we can solve with the agent.